Benchmarking Gaussian and non-Gaussian input states with a hybrid sampling platform: Discussion

 We begin by examining the dependence of the input state brightness on the measured degree of quantumness.
 For TBS (Figure \ref{Fig:PaQSResults} dark and light blue lines), the minimum eigenvalue increases with mean photon number and, at the highest brightness, rises above the nonclassicality bound by more than $13\,\sigma$.
 This behavior is expected: increasing brightness simply adds photons from a thermal distribution, increasing photon‑number variance.
 In contrast, the SBS data (Figure \ref{Fig:PaQSResults} dark and light green lines) contains minimum eigenvalues that continuously decrease with increasing input brightness.
 At the highest mean photon number recorded, SBS data violates the classicality bound by more than $36\,\sigma$, therefore, \textit{brighter input states are advantageous in the SBS configuration}.

 In the GBS configuration, however, increasing the brightness of the input SMSV states does not yield a stronger or more statistically significant violation of the classical bound beyond a certain limit (Figure \ref{Fig:PaQSResults} dark orange line).
 The maximum violation exceeds $26\,\sigma$ at an average photon number of $\langle n \rangle = 0.172$, while the local minimum at $\langle n \rangle = 0.569$ corresponds to a $>14\,\sigma$ violation.
 Once the mean photon number exceeds the value at this local minimum, the system’s quantumness no longer continues to increase.
 Furthermore, Figure \ref{Fig:PaQSResults} reveals that at a mean photon number of $\langle n \rangle = 2.152$, the two-mode correlators from the GBS data do not exhibit quantumness for over 90\% of the input phase values.
-Therefore, \textit{a classical model could efficiently reproduce this data}.
+Therefore, \textit{using classical resources alone}, one could reproduce this data.

 Understanding the cause for the observed reduction in quantumness is paramount.
 One natural hypothesis is that the reduced quantumness results from increased input-state impurity caused by system losses, consistent with recent work that decomposes impure SMSV states into a classical thermal component and a pure squeezed component \cite{Oh2024Alg}.
-Simulations performed using \textit{The Walrus}~\cite{Gupt2019} library, however, reveal that this behavior is compatible with simulations based on a lossless system (see Supplementary Material), asking for explanations beyond input state impurity.
+Simulations performed using \textit{The Walrus}~\cite{Gupt2019} library, however, reveal that this behavior is compatible with simulations based on a lossless system (see Appendix \ref{App:simulations}), asking for explanations beyond input state impurity.
 Furthermore, the simulations were run with fixed input phases for each run and were calculated up to a photon number of 15---also ruling out the possibility that the reduction in quantumness stems from phase drifts or limited PNR.